+B.C.D.F.
+Pictures

-BCDF Pictures is an internationally recognized film production and production organization headquartered in Kerhonkson.
-BCDF's New York facilities span 50,000 sq. ft. and were created through meticulous renovation of a 35-acre horse farman equestrian barn and arena a Hudson Valley epicenter for state-of-the-art filmaking.
-Since its first movie Higher Ground debuted at Sundance in 2011, it has a name for itself, producing highly acclaimed, character-driven movies for audiences across the globe.
-Recently BCDF was set to film Departures in South Africa, but moved filming to Kingston as soon as the was enacted. panels power their studio, and maintain a small garden to provide employees with fruits and vegetables.
-BCDF local vendors and support Ulster County’s economy.
+B.C.D.F.
+Pictures is an internationally recognized film production and post-production organization headquartered in Kerhonkson.
+B.C.D.F.'s New York facilities span more than 50,000 sq. ft. and were created through meticulous renovation of a 35-acre horse farm—including an equestrian barn and arena—into a Hudson Valley epicenter for state-of-the-art filmmaking.
+Since its first movie, Higher Ground, debuted at Sundance in 2011, it has made a name for itself, producing highly acclaimed, character-driven movies for audiences across the globe.
+Recently B.C.D.F. was set to film Departures in South Africa, but moved filming to Kingston as soon as the N.Y.S.
+Film Production Tax Credit was enacted.
+Solar panels power their studio, and they maintain a small garden to provide employees with fresh fruits and vegetables.
+B.C.D.F. is proud to use local vendors and support Ulster County’s economy.

+INSERT Photo

+Stockade Works

+Mary Stuart Masterson (Founder) and Beth Davenport (Co-founder) established Stockade Works in 2016.
+The 501 c3 non-profit fosters the further potential of film and tech in the Hudson Valley at its production hub in a repurposed warehouse in Midtown Kingston.
+Stockade Works provides a creative environment where large-scale production and tech projects may incubate and operate on a long-term basis.
+They train the local workforce for employment in the film industry via Crew Boot Camps and specialized workshops taught by seasoned film and television professionals.

 http://ulstercountyny.gov/ulsterforbusiness/funding

 SERVICES – This page •should• be a landing page for the entire section on Services, yet content only features Find Funding.
 Can you create a new URL for it with the following content (and keep the URL for Find Funding)?